DrOgres/electric-state/README.md

 - Added item info roll-down for neurocaster items
 - Added check to see if a weapon is busted before we roll any attack
 - Fix: weapons were getting damaged twice on pushed rolls making them break premeturely
+- Added roll for bliss reduction making it permanent on a 1
+- Locked Permanant bliss field by default, it is handled dynamically now but can be unlocked if it must be edited for some reason

 v0.18.0